Generic Name: eluxadoline (EL ux AD oh leen)

 digestive problems caused by a muscle valve called the sphincter of Oddi (SFINK-ter of OD-dee);

 a pancreas disorder; or

 a habit of drinking more than 3 alcoholic beverages per day.

-To make sure Viberzi is safe for you, tell your doctor if:
+To make sure Viberzi is safe for you, tell your doctor if you have:

-It is not known whether Viberzi will harm an unborn baby.
+It is not known whether eluxadoline will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 It is not known whether eluxadoline passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.